girogio/parlc/README.md

-- [x] Syncronization during compilation stages, i.e. the compiler should not crash on the first error, but should keep processing on a best-effort basis to report as many errors as possible
+- [x] Syncronization during compilation stages, i.e. the compiler should not crash on the first error, but should keep processing on a best-effort basis to report as many *real* errors as possible
   - [x] Lexer syncronization
   - [ ] Parser syncronization
   - [x] Semantic analyzer syncronization